darwin-morocho/flutter-meedu/website/docs/state-managment/simple-notifier.md

 ```

 By default the `counterProvider` variable doesn't create one instance of `CounterController` until it is need it.
 In this case the `Consumer`
-widget call to the `read` method of our `counterProvider` and check if the `CounterController` was created and return the `CounterController` that was created before or create a new `CounterController`.
+widget call to the `read` property of our `counterProvider` and check if the `CounterController` was created and return the `CounterController` that was created before or create a new `CounterController`.

 The `dispose` method in our `CounterController` will be called when the `route` who created the `CounterController` is popped.